Showing 141–160 of 393 results

 In this course the student will understand how to reduce the cost and improve the effectiveness of operations and maintenance (O&M) for photovoltaic (PV) systems and combined PV and energy storage systems.
 The course follows the guide: Best Practices for O&M of Photovoltaic and Energy Storage Systems 3rd edition, published by the National Renewable Energy Laboratory.

-In this course the student will study the West Virginia State Board of Registration for Engineers Codes and Rules, including Professional Engineering Ethics.
+In this course the student will study the Maine State Board of Licensure for Professional Engineers Laws and Rules, including Professional Engineering Ethics.

 Design and Development of Hybrid Power Plants: 4 PDH